hossein601/restaurant_manager/README.md

 ## **Restaurant Manager System**

-This is a restaurant management system that has four main features: menu, reservations, staff, and orders.## **Introduction**
+This is a restaurant management system that ha four main features: menu, reservations, staff, and orders.

 This is resturant manager that have 4 base calss menu,reserve,staff,order.They include CRUD features for create, read ,update,delete instance each  of each object.